ErikHen/OptiContentClient/README.md

 ### Key features
 * Fetch content by url or content identifier (Id or GUID), get children or anscestors.
 Matches the [endpoints in Content API v3](https://docs.developers.optimizely.com/content-management-system/v1.5.0-content-delivery-api/reference/content_getbycontentidentifier)
 * Easily map your view models with the CMS content models by using a class attribute.
 * Makes sure content is always returned quickly.
-If expired content can't be refreshed within x milliseconds, the expired content is returned.
+Content cache is updated in the background.
 * You manage where you want the content to be cached by implementing IContentCache.
 * Implements a simple [cuircuit breaker](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern), so that the CMS is not hammered with requests if repeating errors occurs.
 * Works when doing on-page editing in Optimizely CMS.